|MP 7.01.113||Bio-Engineered Skin and Soft Tissue Substitutes|

 Clinical input was obtained for the 2008-2009 update of this policy.
 It was concluded that given the extensive data from case series, as well as the clinical input obtained about the usefulness of this procedure in providing inferolateral support for breast reconstruction, this procedure was changed to medically necessary in breast reconstruction when there is insufficient tissue expander or implant coverage by the pectoralis major muscle and additional coverage is required; when there is viable but compromised or thin postmastectomy skin flaps that are at risk of dehiscence, or necrosis or when the infra-mammary fold and lateral mammary folds have been undermined during mastectomy and re-establishment of these landmarks is needed.

-Uncontrolled Studies: A number of case series have also demonstrated that this approach can provide tissue coverage of implants and tissue expanders.(7,8) AlloDerm has been reported in nipple reconstructive surgery in a case series on 30 nipple reconstructive procedures performed at 1 institution.(9) Use of AlloDerm has also been reported in a small series (n=3) to correct breast implant-related problems (malposition, symmastia, and rippling).(10)
+A number of case series have also demonstrated that this approach can provide tissue coverage of implants and tissue expanders.(8,9) AlloDerm has been reported in nipple reconstructive surgery in a case series on 30 nipple reconstructive procedures performed at 1 institution.(10) Use of AlloDerm has also been reported in a small series (n=3) to correct breast implant-related problems (malposition, symmastia, and rippling).(11)

 AlloDerm versus DermaMatrix or FlexHD